 Coronavirus (COVID-19) - What You Should Know

-What should I do if I think I have the coronavirus?
+What should I do if I think I have COVID-19?

-To start using telemedicine, here’s what you should know and do
+To start using telemedicine, here’s what you should know and do.

 - Call your primary care provider (PCP)